 We could invest the saved resources from reducing the number of phenotype records per daughter into phenotyping more daughters.
 Still assuming resources for 100,000 phenotypes and decreasing the number of phenotype records per daughter to five, two, or one respectively enables phenotyping 200, 500, or 1,000 daughters per sire for 100 sires.
 Compared to the previous example this change increases accuracy for sires to 0.99 in all cases, slightly increases accuracy for cows, and respectively increases accuracy for non-phenotyped progeny to 0.64, 0.61, or 0.59.
 This example shows that genetic evaluation can be sufficiently accurate with fewer phenotype records per cow and more phenotyped cows.

 The accuracy of genome-based estimates of breeding values also increases with increasing heritability and increasing number of phenotype records per genotyped animal, but also with increasing training population, decreasing genetic distance between training and prediction individuals, and decreasing number of effective genome segments [6–10].
 Following the previous example, assume 10,000 effective genome segments, 0.25 heritability, and a training population of 10,000 cows.
-Recording 10 phenotype values per cow gives the heritability of training population phenotype of 0.79 and genomic prediction accuracy of 0.68 for non-phenotyped progeny [6].
-Reducing the number of phenotype records per cow to five, two, or one respectively reduces the heritability of training population phenotype to 0.67, 0.49, or 0.38, and genomic prediction accuracy to 0.64, 0.58, or 0.53.
+Recording 10 phenotype values per cow gives the heritability of training population phenotype of 0.79 and genomic prediction accuracy of 0.76 for non-phenotyped progeny [6].
+Reducing the number of phenotype records per cow to five, two, or one respectively reduces the heritability of training population phenotype to 0.67, 0.49, or 0.38, and genomic prediction accuracy to 0.71, 0.63, or 0.56.
 This example again shows diminishing returns with repeated phenotyping and a scope for optimizing return on investment in genomic breeding programmes.
-Namely, at the extreme we reduced repeated phenotyping 10x and reduced genomic prediction accuracy only for 0.11.
+Namely, at the extreme we reduced repeated phenotyping 10x and reduced genomic prediction accuracy for 0.20.

 We could invest the saved resources from reducing the number of phenotype records per daughter into genotyping.
-If we could increase the number of genotyped and phenotyped cows from 10,000 to 20,000, 50,000, or 100,000, each respectively phenotyped with five, two, or one record, we would respectively increase the genomic prediction accuracy to 0.77, 0.86, or 0.91.
+If we could increase the number of genotyped and phenotyped cows from 10,000 to 20,000, 50,000, or 100,000, each respectively phenotyped with five, two, or one record, we would respectively increase the genomic prediction accuracy to 0.84, 0.90, or 0.93.
 While these genomic prediction accuracies are lower than with progeny testing, shorter generation interval enables larger genetic gain per unit of time [2].
+Previous studies also explored the value of adding females to the training population [11, 12].
+They concluded, that accuracy has diminishing returns with increasing the number of females in the training population, hence additional female is most valuable when the training population is small.

 Additional file 1 Accuracy of conventional and genomic selection with varying number of phenotypes and phenotyped animals.